velvet-jedi/reactAccordion/README.md

 -   Accessiblity rules:
     -   Semantic elements (NEVER USE A DIV AS A CLICKABLE ELEMENT)
-    -   explicitly ttell the browser that a element is hidden using aria-hidden=true
+    -   explicitly ttell the browser that a element is hidden using aria-hidden=true, and aria-expanded
+    -   couple the visibility controlling button with the controlled expanding element using aria-controls
+    -   dynamically added content should be focused automatically
+    -   keyboard operable